davidlizeng/LinearLeastSquares.jl/README.md

 ### Variables

-Variables represent the quantities that we want to find. lsqpy handles scalar, vector and matrix variables as shown below.
+Variables represent the quantities that we want to find.
+LSQ.jl handles scalar, vector and matrix variables as shown below.

 	x = Variable() # A scalar variable y = Variable(3) # Create a vector variable with 3 rows and 1 columns